radiant-network/radiant-case-api/docs/GERMLINE_FAMILY.md

 }
 ```
-Note: you can use either POST /cases or POST /cases/batch to create one or multiple cases.

 ### Step 4: Add family members
 Let say 2 weeks later, you have the information about the father, and you want to add him to the case.